Orckestra/orc-shared/docs/components.md

 - `modules`: An object containing module data: A `label` (typically a message descriptor), an `icon` identifier, a `component` to render the module with, and any `pages` under the module, defined by component and title.

 Intended to convert a module table into a page rendering system, it sets up a `Navigation` bar (q.v.) and a set of routing `Fragments` (from `redux-little-router`) that renders the components associated with different routes.
-Typically used by feeding it the application's module table via HOC and placing it as the child of the `AppFrame`.
+Typically used by feeding it the application's module table and placing it as the child of the `AppFrame`.

 ## Placeholder